luminus-framework/luminus/resources/public/md/routes.md

       (GET "/user/:id/change-password [id] ...))
 ```

-You could rewrite that as:
+We could rewrite that as:

 ```clojure
 (def user-routes